 Some reminders about feeding raw dog food:

-- Some fruits and vegetables are not good for dogs such as grapes, onions and avocados.
+- Some fruits and vegetables are not good for dogs such as grapes and onions.

 - Never give your dog cooked bones or sharp raw bones.